chpmrc/django-easygeoip/README.rst

 EasyGeoIP
 =========

+..note:: yes, I do know this app has PEP8 violations, is tightly coupled to DRF, yadda yadda yadda...It's useful for some people (me, first off), it's not for others.
+Feel free to open PRs but this is mostly a repository for myself (also a nice way to see how publishing a package to pypi works).

 EasyGeoIP is a Django app that enables IP address-based geo-location capabilities to your Django project based on a locally stored database released by `MaxMind <http://dev.maxmind.com/geoip>`_.